arichtman/www.richtman.au/content/blog/kubernetes-the-nix-way-1.md

 tags = [ "nix", "nixos", "kubernetes", "k8s", "k8s-nix-way" ]
 +++

+Note: This entry is while I was still finding the series' feet.
+Please try the subsequent articles as they are more focussed and better presented.

 ## Kubernetes the Nix Way - Part 1

 We'll keep using SnowfallOrg's `lib`, I find it convenient for wiring stuff up.